Cook Like Czechs

 • Boil the potatoes for about 15 minutes, and then prick them with a fork to test if they are tender.
 If so, carefully drain them.
 If the potatoes are still firm, cook for another 3–5 minutes and repeat the test with a fork.

 • Serve while still warm as a side dish to the main course.
-Melt the unsalted butter and drizzle it over potatoes that are arranged on the plate.
+Melt 2 Tablespoons unsalted butter and drizzle it over potatoes that are arranged on the plate.

 Notes

-• Makes a potato side dish for 4 people.
+• The basic recipe makes a potato side dish for 4 people.

 • Caraway seeds added to boiling potatoes not only improve aroma, but also neutralize solanine, a substance found in potatoes that are about to sprout.